There are few pieces of modern menswear more versatile than a good pair of joggers.

 It also features twice as much spandex as the ADED (24% in the Stadium vs 12% in the ADED), making it one of the best pairs of performance joggers.

-Though it’s still thought of by many as a women’s yoga brand, as an industry leader in all things athleisure, it’s no surprise that Lululemon happens to make some of the best joggers for men.
+Though it’s still thought of by many as a women’s yoga brand, as an industry leader in the athleisure look, it’s no surprise that Lululemon also happens to make some of the best jogger pants for men.

-Another men’s jogger designed to bridge the gap between the gym, the sofa, and the rest of everyday life, Outdoor Voices bills their All Day sweatpant as “the softest sweats you’ll ever wear.”
+Another men’s jogger designed to bridge the gap between the gym, the sofa, and the rest of everyday life, Outdoor Voices bills their All Day sweatpant as “the softest sweats you’ll ever wear,” and with good reason.

-Made from the company’s CloudKnit fabric – a blend of 94% polyester and 6% spandex – these sweatpants have a relaxed tapered fit and are designed to be as lightweight, breathable and stretchy as possible.
+Made from the company’s CloudKnit fabric – a great material that’s a blend of 94% polyester and 6% spandex – these sweatpants have a relaxed tapered fit and are designed to be as lightweight, breathable and stretchy as possible.

 And the Commuter Jogger epitomizes that philosophy.
 They have an elasticized waist and a proper button and fly, but are made from the company’s Flex-Knit™ fabric, offering the four-way stretch that you’d expect from joggers.

-The second pair of Vuori joggers on this list, the Ripstop traveler’s move away from the distinctly athletic feel of the above Balboas, offering a more versatile pant that you can wear damn near anywhere.
+The second pair of sweats from Vuori on this list, the Ripstop travelers move away from the distinctly athletic feel of the above Balboas, offering a more versatile pant that you can wear damn near anywhere.